 Stools are generally brown in colour due to the presence of bilirubin, a pigment that forms when red blood cells are broken down.

-The typical stool is shaped like a sausage – and these are the easiest to pass .
+A typical or more normal is shaped like a sausage – and these are the easiest to pass .
 It could have cracks on its surface or be smooth and soft.

 The bacteria in stools releases gases, which means it’s perfectly normal for there to be a smell when you go to the toilet.